 “People keep coming up with content and ideas within the walls of their associations, but they’re not out there asking the people who pay the bills what’s working—their members and advertisers,” he said.
 “If clutter is your biggest concern, you have to know what they’re expecting.
 And the only way you can really know is by asking them directly either on the phone or face-to-face.”

 Source: Naylor, LLC 2012

 Every good communication platform is built on a foundation of knowing what’s expected of you by members and your other stakeholders, added Popper.
 “Forget about using member satisfaction surveys to determine what your content should be.
 If you’ve got a communication problem in one of your media properties that’s supported by non-dues revenue, then you have to go right to the advertisers and sponsors and ask them what they’d like to see.”

 Breanna Vanstrom of the Midwest Society of Association Executives agrees with the power of asking.
 See her guest column in today’s issue for the importance of including qualitative questions in member surveys.

 If nothing else, 2012 taught us there’s no single killer app, per se; there’s simply more choice for association communicators.
 Whichever tool you use, you need to keep asking members and sponsors if those tools are working.
 Just because it’s new, doesn’t mean it’s better.

-Explorers Huston and Thorleifsson said they chose the old fashioned wooden skis to make a statement, but they were amazed by how well the old equipment was made and how well it performed under extremely harsh conditions.
-If your social, mobile and video offerings are not well crafted, well thought out and well integrated into the rest of your communication strategy, then they might freeze up under the demands of a 24/7/365 membership.
+Explorers Huston and Thorleifsson said they chose the old-fashioned wooden skis to make a statement, but they were amazed by how well the old equipment was made and how well it performed under extremely harsh conditions.
+If your social, mobile, and video offerings are not well crafted, well thought, and well-integrated into the rest of your communication strategy, then they might freeze up under the demands of a 24/7/365 membership.
 And no one wants to leave members and potential members out in the cold.

 Rest up.
 Enjoy the Holidays.
 We’ve got lots of work to do in 2013.